 Previous: 9.3.
 Communication formats for describing scientific texts.

-10. Interferences of electromagnetic and gravitational waves.
+10. Interferences of electromagnetic waves and detection of gravitational waves.¶

-When electromagnetic and gravitational waves produce interferences?
+When do electromagnetic waves and gravitational waves produce interferences?

-Learning objectives of Chapter 10.
+Learning objectives of Chapter 10.¶

 After this Chapter you should be able to:

-• Describe the Michelson interferometer and consider the consequences of the experiments realized by Michelson and Morley.
+- Describe the Michelson interferometer and consider the consequences of the experiments realized by Michelson and Morley.

-• Discuss the LIGO Project and analyze the contributions made by Weiss, Barish and Thorne.
+- Discuss the LIGO Project and analyze the contributions made by Weiss, Barish and Thorne.

-• Describe the organization and development of the LIGO Project as a learning community.
+- Describe the organization and development of the LIGO Project as a learning community.

-Description of content of Chapter 10.
+Description of content of Chapter 10.¶

 Section 10.1.
 The Michelson interferometer and the Michelson-Morley experiment.